 - Akkermansia muciniphila: Available as a supplement, but expensive.
 Promising results in small studies

-- Bifidobacterium animalis Probio-M8: Improved muscle performance in a clinical study
+- Bifidobacterium animalis Probio-M8: Improved muscle performance in a clinical trial

 - Lactobacillus rhamnosus GG: A well-established strain studied for years